 Q: I lived in Pick's Subdivision in Elmhurst until December of 1945.
 We often went to the Elmhurst Airport.
 Can you confirm its location and tell me more about the airport?

-A: Elmhurst Airport was bounded by Lake St., Illinois Route 83, Grand Ave., and Church Rd.
-For more information on the Elmhurst Airport, go to: Historic Highlights.
+A: Elmhurst Airport was bounded by Lake St., Illinois Route 83, Grand Avenue., and Church Road For more information on the Elmhurst Airport, go to: Historic Highlights(PDF).

 Q: Was the Illinois Prairie Path originally a railway?

-A: The Aurora Elgin & Chicago Railway (later renamed the Chicago Aurora & Elgin, pictured at right) started passenger operations in 1902 with Elmhurst stops at Spring Road and York Street.
+A: The Aurora Elgin and Chicago Railway (later renamed the Chicago Aurora and Elgin, pictured at right) started passenger operations in 1902 with Elmhurst stops at Spring Road and York Street.
 Using a third rail for power, the railroad provided “fast, frequent and electrified service.”
 A thriving business district and neighborhood grew as a result of the Spring Road Stop.
 Passenger service ended in 1957.
-Today in Elmhurst, the Illinois Prairie Path follows the former route of the Chicago Aurora & Elgin.
+Today in Elmhurst, the Illinois Prairie Path follows the former route of the Chicago Aurora and Elgin.

-Q: Was there a Chicago Aurora & Elgin Railway station at Poplar Avenue?
+Q: Was there a Chicago Aurora and Elgin Railway station at Poplar Avenue?

 Q: I live on May Street in Elmhurst.
 What can you tell me about my neighborhood?